ArbifyFun/qlib-crypto/docs/crypto/overview.rst

    .. code-block:: bash

-      pip install ccxt loguru fire requests numpy pandas tqdm lxml pycoingecko
+      pip install ccxt loguru fire requests numpy pandas tqdm lxml

 Known Issues
 ------------
 * Public APIs may enforce rate limits and sometimes return incomplete data.
-* The example dataset from Coingecko lacks OHLC information, so backtesting is not supported.
+* Example datasets generated from the OKX API may have limited history and require additional cleaning before production use.
 * Qlib does **not** guarantee the accuracy or availability of third-party data.
 Prepare and verify your own dataset before trading.

 For a usage example, see ``scripts/data_collector/crypto/README.md``.